E-textiles: Sports

 In sports, e-textiles can be used to monitor player performance and physical metrics.
 By embedding sensors within uniforms and equipment, these textiles can measure physiological data such as heart rate, muscle activity, energy expenditure, and distance covered.
 The collected information can be used to analyze performance, track workload, and detect fatigue or potential injury.
 Unlike traditional wearable devices, e-textiles integrate sensors directly into garments and equipment.
 This integration allows continuous, real-time monitoring during activity without restricting movement.

 Military

 E-textiles are used in military applications to track the health, vital signs, and location of soldiers, providing real-time information that can be used for operational safety and decision-making in the field.
 The data collected by these textiles can be used to monitor the physical and mental states of soldiers.
 Some e-textiles also integrate environmental sensors, allowing soldiers to receive alerts about exposure to hazardous conditions such as extreme heat or toxic chemicals.

+Sustainability

+The recent growth in the use of e-textiles raises sustainability challenges by combining textile and electronic waste in a single product.
+Despite about 95% of discarded textiles being recyclable, about 85 percent ends up landfilled creating an emerging need for sustainable approaches to textile fabrication.
+E-textiles made of complex materials present additional challenges to repair and recycling, so some researchers have proposed e-textile design choices specifically with repair, material cost reduction, and substitution of unsustainable or otherwise harmful materials with safer or bio-based ones.
+Other efforts were focused on exploring alternatives to unsustainable fibers and fabrication methods such as hemp, cellulose-based, or biopolymer materials to lower the environmental impact of water-intensive industries such as cotton farming while retaining critical benefits in cost-of-production, durability, and comfort.